theodosiskrt/Salary-Visualizer/README.txt

-A front-end application that shows the statistics of a company about its employees and their salary.
+A Front-End application that shows the statistics of a company about its employees and their salary.